KingSherriff/Binary-and-Multi-label-image-classification-using-cnn/README.md

 **Key Features:**
 - **Dual Classification:** Predicts both benign/malignant status and one of eight specific cancer subtypes.
 - **Ready-to-Use Demo:** An interactive Jupyter Notebook allows users to test the model on new images.
-(Coming Soon)
 - **Reproducible Research:** Complete training code and methodology are openly documented.

 ## Quick Start: Test the Model